Raudius/PrintDF/README.md

 * Additional (+ custom) page sizes
 * Work with inputs that arent of an A(X) page size.
 * Ignore set of input pages when creating the booklet
+* Create folder if it doesn't exist
+* Multi-threadding